 Greater bottom-up coordination

-It is recognised that the responsibility of setting targets at local level has been delegated to the individual state’s National Supervisory Authority (NSA).
+It is recognised that the responsibility of setting targets at local level has been delegated to the individual State’s National Supervisory Authority (NSA).
 The EGHD endorses an iterative approach for RP3 at a local level.
-Local targets should be based on a ‘bottom-up’ approach and ensures engagement with local conditions and the local staff.
-Greater ANSP staff involvement is important to ensure targets are achievable (e.g. taking into account staff capabilities and operational constraints when setting targets, including effects on staff, workload, fatigue).
-This approach should be extended beyond target setting for State level to Union wide.
+Local targets should be based on a collaborative and balanced top-down bottom-up approach whilst ensuring engagement with local conditions and local staff.
+Greater Air Navigation Service Provider (ANSP) staff involvement is important to ensure targets are achievable (e.g. taking into account staff capabilities and operational constraints when setting targets, including effects on staff, workload, fatigue).
+This approach should be extended beyond target setting for State-level to Union-wide.

 Furthermore, an increase in involvement of operational staff would make for a more effective and realistic target-setting process.
+The EGHD are thus in support for strengthened consultation mechanisms between stakeholders that have been proposed for RP3 (SSC/67).
+This will help to:

+Complement the top-down approach with bottom-up input from the operational staff being affected by the performance improvements;

+Increase transparency of the decision-making process; and,

+Increase trust and reduce the possibility of misinformation between stakeholders.

-An increase in transparency of the decision-making processAs well as the definition of targets, staff should also be .
-The feedback will also provide value to the dynamic revision to the target-setting process within a reference period, when applicable.
+As well as the definition of targets, EGHD believes that staff experience and feedback from the operational perspective should be actively incorporated into the monitoring processes at State level.
+The feedback will also provide value to any revision to performance plans within a reference period, when applicable.

 The EGHD thus believes that staff should be actively involved in the process of setting targets, revising targets and monitoring the achievement of targets.
 For example, through dedicated operational groups setup at local level.